Sustainability

 Regarding serious abuses associated with the extraction, transport or trade of gold, silver, platinum group metals, diamonds and coloured gemstones: We will neither tolerate nor profit from, contribute to, assist or facilitate the commission of:

-• war crimes, violations of international humanitarian law, crimes against humanity or genocide.
+e. war crimes, violations of international humanitarian law, crimes against humanity or genocide

-We will immediately stop engaging with upstream suppliers if we find a reasonable risk that they are committing abuses described in paragraph 4 or are sourcing from, or linked to, any party committing these abuses.
+We will immediately stop engaging with upstream suppliers if we find a reasonable risk that they are committing the abuses described in paragraph 4, or sourcing from or being linked to any party committing these abuses.

 Regarding direct or indirect support to non-state armed groups: We will not tolerate direct or indirect support to non-state armed groups, including, but not limited to, procuring gold, silver, platinum group metals, diamonds and coloured gemstones from, making payments to, or otherwise helping or equipping non-state armed groups or their affiliates who illegally:

-• tax or extort money, or minerals at mine sites, along transportation routes or at points where gold, silver, platinum group metals, diamonds and coloured gemstones are traded, or from intermediaries, export companies or international traders.
+b. tax or extort money, or minerals at mine sites, along transportation routes, or at points where gold, silver, platinum group metals, diamonds, and coloured gemstones are traded, or from intermediaries, export companies, or international traders.

 We will immediately stop engaging with upstream suppliers if we find a reasonable risk that they are sourcing from, or are linked to, any party providing direct or indirect support to non-state armed groups as described in paragraph 6.